The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 - A category one hotel costs 5,000 reward points per night.

-- Starting at 40 nights, Hilton Honors gives 10,000 milestone bonus points for every 10th night stayed within the calendar year.
+- Starting at 40 nights, Hilton Honors gives 10,000 Hilton 'milestone' bonus points for every 10th night stayed within the same calendar year.

-- Hilton Honors gives 30,000 milestone bonus points for the 60th night stayed within the calendar year.
+- Hilton Honors gives an additional 30,000 Hilton 'milestone' bonus points for the 60th night stayed (on top of the 10,000 'milestone' bonus above) within the same calendar year.

-- Hilton Honors Diamond Status is extended for another year when 30 stays or 60 nights are completed within a calendar year.
+- Hilton Honors Diamond Status is extended for another year when 30 stays or 60 nights are completed within the same calendar year.

-- Existing Hilton Honors Diamond members earn additional points for every stay completed (between 250 and 1,000 points depending on the hotel brand) as follows:
+- Existing Hilton Honors Diamond members earned (and typically do during Hilton's promotions) additional points for every stay completed (between 250 and 1,000 points depending on the hotel brand) as follows:

 - Earn 2,000 bonus points on every stay (not night)